 There was a long queue of people next to it who wanted their picture next to this famous work of art.
+Of course visiting this particular spot for a photo is a part of literally everyone’s Berlin itinerary.
+After all, this art-piece is iconic.
 Luckily, I bumped into my friend (the German Backpacker) who clicked my picture here.

 The Kiss on the East Side Gallery may be the most famous painting, but in my opinion it is not the best.
 (Do you want to kill me now?).
 Here are some of the other artworks that I thoroughly enjoyed.

 The above two are a part of a very large painting.
 The entire painting couldn’t fir my frame but here is my attempt.

 The below pictures were actually a part of just one massive painting.
 I think it was my favorite one out of all.
 Check it out.

 Somewhere near this, was also a painting with just handprints of different colours.
 I also saw a man who was standing here and making music with plumbing pipes.
 Ever thought you could make music with them?
 Yes, Berlin gets more and more strange but I love it.